 Because the SNAP program is designed to help individuals and families access healthy foods, all staple food items are eligible for purchase under the program.
 That includes fresh items as well as items that are frozen or pre-packaged.

 Moreover, you may purchase accessory food items with your SNAP benefits as well.
-Accessory food items cover an array of categories including snacks and desserts, despite the fact that these items are typically considered “junk” food.
+Accessory food items cover an array of categories including certain snacks and desserts, despite the fact that these items are typically considered “junk” food.

 Accessory foods also include items that supplement or complement meals, such as cooking ingredients like oils and flours, seasonings, side dishes and non-alcoholic beverages.
-Generally, all accessory foods are eligible for purchase so long as they do not having any disqualifying qualities (such as alcoholic content).
+Generally, all accessory foods are eligible for purchase so long as they do not have any disqualifying qualities (such as alcoholic content).

 Furthermore, you may also purchase plants or seeds using your SNAP food benefits as long as they are going to be used to grow food for the household.
 For example, buying tomato seeds in order to grow a tomato plant is acceptable under the program.
 For more information about what you may buy with food stamps, download our free guide now.